czottmann/actions-for-obsidian-workflow-library/Sync Contacts with Notes/README.md

 In this demo, we’ll sync contacts from a Apple Contacts group named "Shortcuts demo" with Obsidian.

-The end result will be a single note for each contact, with up-to-date contact details in the frontmatter.
+The end result will be a single note for each contact, with up-to-date contact details in the front matter.
 When the workflow is run again, it’ll find existing notes and update them, and if it finds contacts without a note, it’ll create a new one.
 The entries in Contacts will gain a clickable link to the Obsidian note.

 [Screenshot of the workflow](<Sync Contacts with Notes.png>)